protofire/polkadot-contract-wizard/README.md

 2. (Optional) Set the environment variables for the container on [dev.docker.env](./.docker/dev.docker.env).
 These will be used to configure the application.

-3. Init the backend submodule with the following command:
+3. Run the following command to start the container (Will do a build previously in the first run):

     ```bash
-    git submodule update --init
-    ```

-4. Run the following command to start the container (Will do a build previously in the first run):

-    ```bash
     docker-compose --env-file .docker/dev.docker.env up
     ```

-5. Your application should now be running on the specified port.
+4. Your application should now be running on the specified port.
 You can access it by visiting `localhost:<EXTERNAL_PORT>` (Port 3000 by default) in your browser.

 > ✋ Stop the all the running containers with the following command:
 > `docker-compose stop`

 #### B. Local Stack

+> ⚠️ For the application to function properly on a local machine, it's essential to have the backend up and running in order for the frontend to operate.

+#### Backend

+- Follow the instructions in the README.md of the [backend](./ink-compiler-be/README.md) folder.

 #### Frontend